GoogleCloudPlatform/cloud-sql-iam-db-authn-groups/README.md

 - **sql_instances**: List of all Cloud SQL instances to configure.
 - **private_ip** (optional): Boolean flag for private or public IP addresses.

 **Note:** These are placeholder values and should be replaced with proper IAM groups and Cloud SQL instance connection names.

+There is an additional optional parameter `"log_level"` for the JSON payload which can be set to one of `"INFO"`, `"DEBUG"`, `"WARNING"`, or `"ERROR"` to change severity of outputted logs.
+Defaults to `"INFO"` when not specified.

 It is recommended to save your JSON payload as a `.json` file (ex. "config.json").